DEV Community

 Pragmatic Quality Assurance for Lazy Developers

-Another ambitious goal seldom to put into practice is test-driven development, so I tried to explore a more pragmatic approach instead and created my blog series about pragmatic quality assurance.
+Another ambitious goal seldom put into practice is test-driven development, so I tried to explore a more pragmatic approach instead and created my blog series about pragmatic quality assurance.

 Using WordPress as a Developer

-Another "there must be a way to use this technology in a better way": I have been using WordPress for about two decades now, and I am quite unhappy about the recent updates, although I see the value that they were supposed to bring to non-tech-savvy users.
+Another "there must be a way to use this technology better": I have been using WordPress for about two decades now and I am quite unhappy about the recent updates.
+However, I see the value that they were supposed to bring to non-tech-savvy users.
 Using WordPress as a Developer, I try to describe and solve the problems arising from incompatible plugins and the many misfeatures of the Gutenberg block editor.

 Constructive Criticism